Kaushiki12-anand/VITMAS_Task0_21BCE3749/README.md

  ## git commit -a -m “Readme.md”
  To add any of our tracked files to staging area and commit them by providing a message to remember.

- ## git reset –soft HEAD^
+ ## git rebase
- To undo last commit and bring file to staging area.
+Three tasks are performed by git rebase

- ## git reset –hard HEAD^
+ ## git push –tags
- To undo last commit and remove file from the staging area as well
+ To push the tags to remote repository.

- ## git reset –hard HEAD^^
+ ## git fetch
- To undo last 2 commits and all changes.
+ To fetch down any changes from global repository to current repository

  ## git remote add origin https://github.com/name/MyAlgorithms.git
  This commands make a bookmark which signifies that this particular remote refers to this URL.